 This question is directed at the means of collection from the sources listed in question 1.2.
 Information may be collected directly from an individual, received via electronic transmission from another Area, or created by the Area itself.
-Specifically, is information collected through technologies or other technology used in the storage or transmission of information in identifiable form?
+Specifically, is information collected through technologies such as (INSERT EXAMPLE) used in the storage or transmission of information in identifiable form?